hicklin/dotfiles-linux/nixos/README.md

 Here are modular nixos configurations.
 Use these configurations by importing them into your `/etc/nixon/configurations.nix`.

-This repos attemps to avoid using home-manager, hence, some of the setpus may require manual steps.
+This repos attempt to avoid using home-manager, hence, some of the setups may require manual steps.
-The following sections descride the different modules and the manual steps required.
+The following sections describe the different modules and the manual steps required.

 ## ZSH